 In the past, we have taken a simple average of each grouping (1 through 5) to determine model performance.
 That allowed small markets such as Egypt or Peru to really skew the results.
 We are now taking a weighted approach, with country returns weighted by the BBH model weightings.
 Then, we compare our model performance against the benchmark MSCI EM.

 The move by MSCI to add Argentina and Saudi Arabia to Emerging Market (EM) index has led us to reformulate our model coverage.
 Last year, we eliminated Hong Kong and Singapore (both were rated 1 last quarter) from our model universe to make room for these two new additions.
-The current MSCI weights reflect recently changes announced that will increase weights for China A-shares and Saudi Arabia effective August 28.
+The current MSCI weights reflect changes announced last year that increased weights for China A-shares and Saudi Arabia.